-Coaching for Health applies the coaching principles, skills and frameworks to clinical settings (see Courses for more details and our theoretical approach).
+Coaching for Health applies the coaching principles, skills and frameworks to health and care settings (see Courses for more details and our theoretical approach).
 It recognises the importance of supporting individuals to take ownership of their health, and how more directive approaches to behaviour change can be limited in their effectiveness.
 Coaching in these contexts brings together the expertise of an individual in the lived experienced of their condition, with the diverse expertise of the healthcare professional.
 It is a partnership which supports individuals to set their own goals and plans for managing their condition.
-It is about higher quality conversations between patients and health practitioners, particularly in the management of long-term conditions and lifestyle, with the aim of more effective self-management and independence.
+It is about higher quality conversations between individuals and practitioners, particularly in the management of long-term conditions and lifestyle, with the aim of more effective self-management and independence.
 (For further detail see the essay ‘Power and Safety in Health Conversations‘ written by Coaching for Health lead trainers Nick Nielsen and Dr Doug Hing.)

-The potential crisis facing health services with regards to the growing numbers of people with chronic health conditions is well known.
-The opportunity to bring coaching into health seems significant as a mechanism for building responsibility and action on the part of patients.
+The potential crisis facing health and care services with regards to the growing numbers of people with chronic health conditions is well known.
+The opportunity to bring coaching into health and care is significant as a mechanism for building responsibility and action on the part of individuals.
 And the evidence base for its effectiveness is growing (see below)